Vision and Ethos

 LPGS is a safe, caring, supportive and inclusive school in which academic success is guaranteed.
 Our curriculum and co-curriculum are designed to develop individual flair, creativity, talent and personality, alongside a sense of belonging, commitment to community and development of leadership skills for all.

 Success in the 21st Century requires knowing about learning and how it works.
 Students must develop strong critical thinking, interpersonal and communication skills in order to succeed in an increasingly fluid, interconnected and complex world.
 21st Century Learning means that students master content while producing, synthesising and evaluating information from a wide variety of subjects and sources.
 We are using Bloom’s taxonomy to develop higher order thinking skills and Guy Claxton’s models of learning to enable our students to develop learning attributes of reflectiveness, reciprocity, resourcefulness and resilience.
 Our curriculum prepares our students for places at top universities, as well as for the challenges of career and personal success in the 21st century.
 We offer all the traditional academic subjects the current government classes as part of the ‘English Baccalaureate’, as well as Expressive and Creative Arts.
 In addition, we are developing a special focus on STEM (Science, Technology, Engineering and Mathematics) in order to promote girls’ achievement in these subjects and to prepare them for the challenges of life in our scientific and technological society.

 All our students will develop a sense of themselves as global citizens, participating in cosmopolitan democracy and discovering how they can help preserve our ecosystem and build a better world.
 They are encouraged to have a say in the life of the school and to contribute to the wider society, developing a sense of agency and of their own rights and responsibilities.

-As part of our mission for all to be conscientious and informed citizens they will all study at least two foreign languages.
+As part of our mission for all to be conscientious and informed citizens they will all study a foreign language from German, French and Spanish.
 We believe knowledge of another’s language and literature is the most important way to begin to know a country and people.
 The study of a foreign language: